Rei-SwitchBot/faq/en-us/Bot.md

 3. Make sure the Bot has been upgraded to the latest firmware version.

-If the Bot has turned on the Cloud Service via the Hub Mini or Ceiling Light, Make sure Hub Mini and Ceiling Light have been upgraded to the latest firmware version.
+If the Bot has turned on the Third-party Service via the Hub Mini or Ceiling Light, Make sure Hub Mini and Ceiling Light have been upgraded to the latest firmware version.

 4. Try to shorten the distance between the Bot and Hub Mini or Ceiling Light.